aws-samples/code-server-setup-with-cloudformation/README.md

 ## Access Code Server

 **Option 1.** The code server has been exposed via a CloudFront distribution.
-You can find the https endpoint in the CloudFormation console output after deploy 2-cloudfront-distribution.yaml.
+You can find the https endpoint in the CloudFormation console output.

 **Option 2.** Use AWS System Manager (SSM) and port forwarding to forward the code server to local host as the following command.
 In this case, there are prerequisites: